-- St. Paul’s Foundation does not sell life insurance policies nor do we accept all policies offered to us as gifts.
+- St. Paul’s Foundation does not sell life insurance policies nor do we accept ownership of life insurance policies offered to us as gifts.

-- Please speak with your life insurance agent or financial planner to ensure you understand how your intended gift of a life insurance policy will impact your estate and your current tax status.
+- Please speak with your life insurance agent or financial planner to ensure you understand how your change of designated beneficiary of a life insurance policy will impact your estate.

 Please contact us to learn more.
 Thank you!